LibreSolar/charge-controller-firmware/README.md

 # MPPT Charger Software
 Software based on ARM mbed library for the LibreSolar 20 A MPPT solar charge controller

+## Important remarks

+- Do **not** use mbed Ticker class, as it disturbs the timer settings and might cause the charge controller to crash.
+In addition to that, it contains a lot of overhead and is not very efficient.
+Timers should be programmed bare metal.
+Currently, TIM1 is used for PWM generation and TIM15 to trigger ADC readings.

 ## State machine in class ChargeController

 The charge management is implemented using a state machine with the following states: